Processing times for claims

 Why processing times vary

-Some claims, like those related to hearing loss or funeral expenses, are relatively simple and normally processed quickly.
+Some claims are relatively simple and normally processed quickly.
+Urgent claims are given priority.

 However, more complicated claims take longer to process.
 Those claims might: